An Integrated Total Life Management System

 This division of the waters is clear when you look at the original GTD workflow diagram:

 Non-actionable information gets diverted to the right side as “general reference,” and to the left side as “project plans.”
 Actionable information — things you must do, delegate, or defer — flows down the central spine, and is clearly the priority.

 But the nature of work is rapidly changing.
 Our organizations are characterized like never before by job-hopping, mergers and acquisitions, layoffs and reorganizations, outsourcing and automation, harsh competitive environments and even harsher startup ecosystems.
 Meanwhile, the number of freelancers, online businesses, and independent contractors is exploding.

 For our purposes, all these trends have an important impact: the average employee tenure is plummeting (to just 2.3 years for employees ages 20–34, as of a few years ago).
 I believe this means that the relative importance of “non-actionable information” is rising.
 We can now expect to spend only a few months to a few years with one organization, which means our ability to capture, organize, and retrieve our ideas, and transfer them effectively from project to project and company to company, becomes more important than ever.

-In 2015, David Allen published an updated edition of Getting Things Done that sheds light on this trend.
+In 2015, David Allen published an updated edition (affiliate link) of Getting Things Done that sheds light on this trend.
 Littered throughout the book are tantalizing hints of what Allen sees as the future of GTD, and of productivity: what he calls an “integrated total life-management system.”

 Again and again, he hammers on the critical importance of “a good general-reference file” as “one of the biggest bottlenecks in implementing an efficient personal management system.”
 He emphasizes that, “For most of the executives I have coached, it represents one of the biggest opportunities for improvement.”